-The NRV recommend an additional 1,400kJ (335 kcal) per day in the second trimester and an additional 1,900kJ (455kcal) per day in the third trimester.
+The Nutrient Reference Values (NRVs) recommend an additional 1,400kJ (335 kcal) per day in the second trimester and an additional 1,900kJ (455kcal) per day in the third trimester.
 A woman who enters pregnancy overweight or obese will need to consume less than this and an underweight women would need an additional 150 kJ per day more.
-The Australian Dietary Guidelines have translated this additional need into recommended food patterns and recommend that this additional energy comes from 2½ additional servings of grain (cereal) foods and 1 additional serving from the lean meats and alternative food group.
+The Australian Dietary Guidelines have translated these additional needs into recommended food patterns and recommend that this additional energy comes from 2½ additional servings of grain (cereal) foods and 1 additional serving from the lean meats and alternative food group(2).

 Weight gain during pregnancy

 The amount of weight gained during pregnancy is important for the short term and long term health of both the mother and the baby.
+Measuring weight gain during pregnancy is a simple and effective way to determine if energy intake is meeting the needs for appropriate growth.
 Ideally, between 1-2kg of weight is gained during the first trimester and approximately 0.5kg per week for the remaining two trimesters.
-The US Institute of Medicine recommends the following weight gain during pregnancy (Table 1)(3).
+The US Institute of Medicine (IOM) recommends the following weight gain during pregnancy (Table 1)(3).

 Recommendations for weight gain during pregnancy

 |Pre-pregnancy BMI||Recommended weight gain|

 |Less than 18.5 kg/m2||12.5 to 18kg|